AhmedEsaam/Embedded-Linux/Bash Script/README.md

 $var=$var+5
 ```

-* You cannot define associated array other than by explicit declaration
+* You cannot define associated array using other than explicit declaration

 ```bash
 #declare array